Tom Brady says Colin Kaepernick deserves a shot in the NFL

 Patriots quarterback Tom Brady says Colin Kaepernick deserves a spot on an NFL roster.

-In an interview with "CBS This Morning," Brady says he admires Kaepernick, the former San Francisco 49ers player and current free agent who made headlines for protesting the national anthem last year.
+In an interview with "CBS Sunday Morning," Brady says he admires Kaepernick, the former San Francisco 49ers player and current free agent who made headlines for protesting the national anthem last year.

 "I've always watched him and admired him, the way that he's played he was a great young quarterback," Brady told CBS News' Norah O'Donnell.
 "He came to our stadium and beat us and took his team to the Super Bowl.
 He accomplished a lot in the pros as a player.
 And he's certainly qualified and I hope he gets a shot."